warelab/release-notes/oryza/PanOryza Release 8---2024-08-08.md

 We are also providing updated functional gene associations from RAP-DB and GeneRIF from curated scientific literature.
 New features within the results of a database query include: 1) a new Sequences tab providing quick access to gene, transcript and protein sequences for gene models, 2) a new Germplasm tab listing accessions bearing protein-truncating variants or PTVs (putative loss-of-function SNPs such as start lost, stop gained, stop lost, splice site acceptor, and splice site donor) and which includes links to IRRI and/or GRIN, and 3) a user entry form to suggest gene function given experimental evidence in the Papers tab.

 Since the last release, members of the Gramene Oryza Team contributed to two publications (Harrison et al, 2024; Zhou et al, 2024).
-In addition to genomic resources, GrameneOryza provides updates of news items, conferences, and community events; and feedback may be provided via a [contact form](https://oryza.gramene.org/feedback).
+In addition to genomic resources, GrameneOryza provides updates of news items, conferences, and community events.
+Feedback may be provided via a [contact form](https://oryza.gramene.org/feedback).

 ## Release Contents -- Databases